-With a plethora of live and digital options competing to entice workers’ eyes and minds away from their jobs, more and more companies are turning to employee monitoring.
-With an employee monitoring strategy in place, organizations can noticeably boost productivity, reduce business risk, improve the quality of work, enhance security, prevent data leakage, protect intellectual property, and keep people productive, all day.
+With a plethora of live and digital options competing to entice workers’ eyes and minds away from their jobs, more and more companies are turning to tracking workers computers.
+With a monitoring strategy in place, organizations can noticeably boost productivity, reduce business risk, improve the quality of work, enhance security, prevent data leakage, protect intellectual property, and keep people productive, all day.

 Employee monitoring is broadly defined as a way for employers to observe and track employee activity while in the workplace, when accessing the corporate network, or when representing the company outside of the office.
 It can be accomplished in a number of ways, usually by designing a solution made up of several types of tracking or surveillance, which may include:

-- ID badges that use barcodes, magnetic stripes, proximity, smart credential, or radio-frequency identification (RFID) technologies to track and manage employees and assets.
+- ID badges that use bar-codes, magnetic stripes, proximity, smart credential, or radio-frequency identification (RFID) technologies to track and manage workers and assets.
 Can also be used for time tracking.

-- Closed-circuit video cameras for workplace monitoring and video surveillance systems that record employee activities, and can offer the ability to search by event, activity, time, and date.
+- Closed-circuit video cameras for observing a workplace and video surveillance systems that record employee activities, and can offer the ability to search by event, activity, time, and date.

 - Employee monitoring software allows employers to observe and track computer usage, including email messages written and received, other electronic communications, applications use habits, individual keystrokes, Internet browsing history, network logon/off times, files copied to USB drives, and their physical location (for remote workers).

 - Onsite security staff serving to deter unauthorized access to buildings or equipment, and employee mischief or theft.